Men's Health

 Breast cancer doesn’t only affect women.
 While it’s a rare occurrence — accounting for about 1% of all new breast cancer cases each year, according to the Centers for Disease Control and Prevention — men are also susceptible to the disease.

-“Men can get breast cancer because although they have less volume, men have breast tissue, too,” explains Emily Siegel, MD, a breast surgical oncologist who treats patients at the USC Norris Comprehensive Cancer Center, part of Keck Medicine of USC.
+“Although men have much less breast tissue than women, they can still develop breast cancer because breast tissue is present in both sexes,” explains Maria Nelson, MD, a breast surgical oncologist with the USC Norris Comprehensive Cancer Center, part of Keck Medicine of USC.

 Even though a man’s risk of developing breast cancer is far lower compared to other malignancies like prostate or colon cancer, it’s still important to be aware of the warning signs.
 Research shows that since men are not typically screened for breast cancer, it’s more likely that the cancer will have already spread to other areas by the time they receive a diagnosis.